AndreRatzenberger/opera-of-weirdness/docs/sound-archive/index.md

 ??? warning "(InProgress) 🎶 mus-31045 — Bioluminescent Ballad"
 ??? warning "(InProgress) ⚡ sfx-21901 — Quantum Snap Reverb"
 ??? warning "(InProgress) 🌍 phy-50113 — Gravity Well Collapse"

+---

+# 📋 Archive Expansion Plans

+Our ongoing research efforts aim to uncover and document:

+- The melancholic echoes of collapsing sunflowers (believed to exist on Planet Thryxx)
+- The debated existence of the so-called **"Laughing Void"** anomaly
+- A sound that can allegedly reset minor timelines if whistled off-key

+Further updates pending the return of the next Research Expeditionary Team (expected 3.7 millennia ago).

+---

+# 📜 Access Guidelines

+Researchers are encouraged to explore and study all listed sounds.
+Unauthorized attempts to remix, weaponize, or bake with sound anomalies are strictly prohibited.

+Please consult your local Multiversal Ethics Board if in doubt.
+(Or if you accidentally become a musical instrument.)

+---

+# 🧹 Maintenance Note

+Remember:
+> "If you hear sounds that aren't listed, **run**.
+Or bring a notebook.
+Either is acceptable."